kengraf/nadialin/README.md

 See the API document for methofd to update the tables.
 The following is the purpose and required values for each of the tables.
 Overloading items is possible for customizations.
 All the table names are prefixed with the deployment(event) name to allow multiple events per AWS account.

 - __Event__: (TBD) not currently used in the BETA.
 Possible start/stop times, landing page customizations, admin functions, etc
-- __Hackers__:  For all hackers(users) name, email, uuid, and squad.
-Itmes are generated on the hacker's first login.
+- __Hunters__:  For all hunters(users) name, email, uuid, and squad.
+Itmes are generated on the hunter's first login.
 - __Squads__: Name and score.
 Set by admin action.
 Squads determine machines names and users accounts.
 Scores are recorded by squad.
 - __Machines__: Typically a single item, create by admin action.
 Name, templateName, and Services[].
 EC2 instances are tagged with {name)-{squad}.
 The same EC2 templateName is for all instances.
 Services is a list of templated JSON objects. "get_flag" is required addtional services can be added.
 When a instance is created the service template is expanded and added to the services table.
 - __Instances__: One item for each running EC2 instance.
 Created/destroyed with the instance.
 Item contains: name, DNS name, IP address, and instanceId.